Latino Resources

 Unauthorized Immigrant

 Unauthorized Immigrant is another legal term used by Homeland Security to refer to undocumented immigrants.
-This language is also considered othering.
+To create productive learning environments for all students, community advocates recommend that educators avoid using this term with students.

 Back to Top